destman0/Soma-tech/README.md

 # Soma-tech

-My repository for all the sketches for Soma Bits
+My repository for all the sketches for Soma Bits.
+HACKED!

 From simple to more complex forms of actuation - from ERM vibration motors to OSC controlled shape-changing interfaces.